-3. If you want to enable SELinux on the system instances, use a Docker storage driver that supports it.

-The storage drivers that SELinux supports differ depending on the Linux distribution you're using.
-For more information, see the Docker documentation.
+- 3. If you want to enable SELinux on the system instances, use a Docker storage driver that supports it. - The storage drivers that SELinux supports differ depending on the Linux distribution you're using.
+For more information, see the Docker documentation. - 4.
 If you are using the Docker devicemapper storage driver, ensure that there's at least 40 GB of Docker metadata storage space available on each instance.
-HCP for cloud scale requires 20 GB to install successfully and an additional 20 GB to successfully update to a later version.

-To view Docker metadata storage usage on an instance, run: docker info
+HCP for cloud scale requires 20 GB to install successfully and an additional 20 GB to - To view Docker metadata storage usage on an instance, run: docker info